-Teens and contemporary art are naturally on the same page because both are actively challenging boundaries, exploring identity, and grappling with the tough questions no one else has the courage to ask.
+Teens and contemporary art have something in common: both challenge boundaries, explore identity, and grapple with questions no one else has the courage to ask.

 Check out this page often for upcoming classes, workshops, and projects by and for teens.

 For more information on programs for teens, please call the education info line at (614) 292-6493 or send an email to firstname.lastname@example.org.

 and The Chaddock Group, a private wealth advisory practice of Ameriprise Financial

 GENERAL OPERATING SUPPORT FOR THE WEXNER CENTER